meta-llama/llama-api-python/README.md

 See [the contributing documentation](./CONTRIBUTING.md).

 ## License
-Llama API is MIT licensed, as found in the LICENSE file.
+Llama API Python SDK is MIT licensed, as found in the LICENSE file.